Neuroplasticity: How the Brain Learns, Adapts, and Heals

 • Learning to play a musical instrument or speak a new language.

-• Rebuilding memory and movement after an injury or stroke.
+• The process of recovering memory and movement abilities takes place after someone suffers from an injury or stroke.

 The Science Behind It